xwmx/nb/README.md

 ### 📂 Folders

-Items can be organized with folders.
-Call `nb add` with a folder's relative path to add a note in that folder:
+Items can be organized in folders.
+Call `nb add` with a folder's relative path in order to add a note in that folder:

 ```bash
 # add a new note in the folder named "example"